Some antibiotics are no longer packing a punch in getting rid of certain strains of bacteria, and global health authorities are concerned.

-She will be speaking virtually to young researchers about her research during the Global Young Scientists Summit this week.
-This will be held in Singapore virtually this year.
+She will be speaking virtually to young researchers about her research during the upcoming Global Young Scientists Summit this week.

 Organised by the National Research Foundation, the summit gives young researchers worldwide a chance to interact with eminent scientists and technology leaders.

-Prof Yonath, the director of the Helen and Milton A. Kimmelman Centre for Biomolecular Structure and Assembly at the Weizmann Institute of Science, said her team's strategy for fighting antibiotic resistance is to design the next generation of antibiotics - by zooming into ribosomal structures in bacteria.
+Prof Yonath, the director of the Helen and Milton A. Kimmelman Center for Biomolecular Structure and Assembly at the Weizmann Institute of Science, said her team's concept for fighting antibiotic resistance is designing the next generation of antibiotics by zooming into ribosomal structures in bacteria.

 Proteins in turn carry out many functions that are essential for life.

 Many antibiotics combat bacterial infections by preventing bacterial ribosomes from working.

 But most antibiotics target ribosomes in a broad range of bacteria, which act on non-target bacteria along with the targeted bacteria, and can lead to more antibiotic-resistant bacteria strains.